 - Student Conduct.
 The College has established a student code of conduct, providing for a safe, disciplined environment that is supportive of the educational processes (SFCC Policy 2-1 Student Code of Conduct.
 The College shall maintain a campus environment where individuals accept their obligations to the College community and behave in a manner supportive of the common good.
 The code supports and respects the individuals rights and assures civility and safe and respectful learning environment.

 - The College organizes activities for students that enhance individual development, foster positive social interaction, advance education and learning, promote physical fitness, and provide personal enrichment.

 - A representative body of student leaders may be organized to assist in coordinating student activities, affirming established traditions, and creating new traditions.

 - All activities shall be registered by the College, and participants must be registered students and shall agree to abide by policies of the SFCC Governing Board and club rules (SFCC Policy 2-18 Registered Student Organizations).

 - The College may establish additional support services for students as needs and funding are identified.

 Statement of Accountability and Responsibility

-The President, through the Vice President for Student Success and the Division of Student Success (DSS), shall be responsible for enforcing student focused procedures and policies.
-The Division of Student Success shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Academic and Student Affairs and the Associate Vice President of Student Affairs, shall be responsible for enforcing student policies and procedures.
+The Associate Vice President for Student Affairs shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

-Policy 2-2, Student Corrective Action and Disciplinary Action Policy
+SFCC Policy 2-2 Student Corrective Action and Disciplinary Action Policy